GIScience/gis-training-resource-center/content/Modul_2/en_qgis_geodata_concept.md

 A data table in Microsoft Excel with geographic information
 ```

-The figure below shows the same dataset displayed both as its geometric representation and as an attribute table.
+{numref}`example_geometric_vs_attribute_view` shows the same dataset displayed both as its geometric representation and as an attribute table.

 ```{figure} /fig/example_geometric_and_attribute_view.png
 ---